-A prior article emanating from the same research project was published in German (Sauer 2024).
-Although there is a substantial overlap in data, the prior article put Jordan in the foreground and compared the data with research by Feldtkeller on Jordan, whereas the present article emphasizes the exploration of the feasibility of a mission hostility index.
+2 A prior article emanating from the same research project was published in German (Sauer 2024).
+Although there is a substantial overlap in data, the prior article put Jordan in the foreground and compared the data with research by Feldtkeller on Jordan, whereas the present article emphasizes the exploration of the feasibility of a mission hostility index, de-emphasizes the details on Jordan, and adds substantial new and critical reflection on a mission hostility index.
 Thus, there is sufficient new material in this article, in addition to making this research accessible in English for the first time.

-After a decree in November 2022 that prohibited women from working with foreign and domestic organizations, several international aid agencies, including faith-based NGOs, closed their operations in Afghanistan (IAM 2023).
+3 After a decree in November 2022 that prohibited women from working with foreign and domestic organizations, several international aid agencies, including faith-based NGOs, closed their operations in Afghanistan (IAM 2023).